siavooshpayandehazad/SoCDep2/README.txt

     - I want to run a reliability Analysis of the system... so we can have a sense about the system state...

+    - We need to implement some test routine where we can schedule Test-Tasks where one PE tests another. we can use PMC model for this.

     - can we generate some file based on scheduling to feed in Noxim?